ctkjose/robobo3dr1plus/ramps_mainboard.md

 | D36  | 36 | E1 Motor, Step Pin | 36 | 36 | 36 | E1_STEP_PIN | |
 | D34  | 34 | E1 Motor, Direction Pin | 34 | 34 | 34 | E1_DIR_PIN | |

 > Pin value of `-1` means unused or unset.
 A pin with `NP` means there is no physical connector or not present on board.
+A pin with `WI` means connection is internally wired in the PCB no accesible PIN is available.

 > On Ramps 1.X there are 4 stepper drivers.
 The fourth driver was originally specified for a second extruder (E1).
 In many boards its usually either use for the additional extruder or for a second Z motor on a dual motor setup.